-HEALTH OCCUPATIONS YEAR 1 -ENROLL IN: VHO201 HEALTH OCCUPATIONS I
+HEALTH OCCUPATIONS YEAR 1 -ENROLL IN BOTH:

-GR: 10,11,12; One year; Credit: 2.5
+VHO201 HEALTH OCCUPATIONS I (SEM 1) VHO301 HEALTH OCCUPATIONS II (SEM 2) GR: 10,11,12; One year; Credit: 2.5

 None; concurrent enrollment in grade-level math and English recommended.
-Note: TB test required for clinical sessions and background check required for employment.
+Note: TB test and COVID VACCINE or waiver required for clinical sessions and background check required for employment.

 Health Occupations includes theory and clinical lab components common to health care careers.
 At the completion of this course, students will meet the instructional and clinical requirements to take the Certified Nursing Assistant (CNA) exam.
 CNA certification enables students to be employed in the health care industry.
 This course meets the graduation requirement for health education.
 Post-secondary nursing articulation credit may be earned upon successful completion of this course.